 Tradition states that Philip was martyred and buried here at Hierapolis.
 On a hill northeast of the city a Martyrium—a memorial that was a focus of pilgrimage—was built in the fifth century AD.
 The outer walls of this structure form a square and inside of them is an octagonal memorial.

-Recently, July 2011, it was announced that the very Tomb of Philip had been discovered.
-In another release it is stated that the actual Church/Tomb was located on a hill 120 ft.
-[40 m.] from the Martyrium illustrated here.
+Prior to 2011 it was thought that the Octagonal Church (Martyrium) marked the spot of the burial of Philip, but it was discovered that the actual Church/Tomb was located on a hill 120 ft.
+[40 m.] from the Martyrium.
+For an article announcing the discovery, see here.

 For a recent description of the Martyrium of Philip and a discussion of which Philip is being referred to see D'Andria, Francesco.
 “Conversion, Crucifixion and Celebration.”Biblical Archaeology Review vol. 37, no. 4 (2011): 34–46, 70 and more briefly Mark Wilson, Biblical Turkey — A Guide to the Jewish and Christian Sites of Asia Minor.
 Istanbul: Yayinlari, 2010, pp. 243–45.